Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Experiments

-\paragraph{Comparing with classifier training} Next, we focus on comparing the estimated Bayes error with PN data with classifier training in Fig.~\ref{fig:barcharts}.
+{\textbf{Results:}} We compare the estimated Bayes error $\hat{\beta}$ with classifier training in Fig.~\ref{fig:barcharts}.
 As expected, the test error (shown in light blue) is lower for newer network architectures, with ViT achieving the lowest test error.
 An interesting observation is that the test error of ViT has exceeded the estimated Bayes error in all four setups, which theoretically should not take place.
-We suspect that ViT's error is too low (overfitting to the test dataset; Section~\ref{sec:relatedworks}).
-We investigate the degree of overfitting to the test dataset by performing experiments with ciFAIR-10 and CIFAR-10.1.
-The former dataset excludes the duplicated images between training and test dataset, and the latter dataset is a fresh test set that is designed to be close to the original distribution of CIFAR-10.
-As expected, the test error for the ciFAIR-10 dataset becomes slightly worse and much worse for CIFAR-10.1.
-This implies that overfitting to the test set is happening to some degree.
-However, ViT's error is still below the estimated Bayes error even for CIFAR-10.1.
+We first suspected that ViT's error is too low (overfitting to the test set; Sec.~\ref{sec:relatedworks}) but found out this is not necessarily the case.
+We investigated the degree of overfitting to the test set by performing experiments with C10F and C10.1.
+The former dataset excludes the duplicated images between training and test set, and the latter dataset is a fresh test set that is designed to be close to the original distribution of C10.
+The test error for the C10F dataset becomes slightly worse and much worse for C10.1.
+This is what we expected and implies that overfitting to the test set may be happening to some degree.
+However, ViT's error is \emph{still} below the estimated Bayes error even for C10.1.

-To explain why ViT's error is still below the estimated Bayes error, we discuss the discrepancy between the underlying $p(y|\bmx)$ for CIFAR-10 and CIFAR-10H.
-CIFAR-10 is constructed with a three-step procedure: first, collect images by searching for specific terms in search engines, downscale them to $32\times 32$ \citep{torralba2008tpami}, and finally ask labelers to filter out mislabelled images \citep{krizhevsky2009techreport}.
-On the other hand, CIFAR-10H constructs the labels by asking labelers to choose the correct class out of ten classes after seeing each \emph{downscaled} image of CIFAR-10.
+To explain why ViT's error is still below the estimated Bayes error, we discuss the discrepancy between the underlying $p(y|\bmx)$ for C10 and C10H.
+C10 is constructed with a three-step procedure: first, collect images by searching for specific terms in search engines, downscale them to $32\times 32$ \citep{torralba2008tpami}, and finally ask labelers to filter out mislabelled images \citep{krizhevsky2009techreport}.
+On the other hand, C10H constructs the labels by asking labelers to choose the correct class out of ten classes after seeing each \emph{downscaled} image of C10.
 This makes it visually harder for human labellers.
-Hence, the labelling process will become less confident, and this may lead to a higher entropy of the distribution of the 50 human labels.
+Hence, the labelling process will become less confident, and this may lead to a higher entropy of the distribution of the human labels.
+According to Eq.~(\ref{eq:empBER_softlabels}), this will lead to an overestimation of $\hat{\beta}$.